aws-samples/fis-template-library/mysql-rds-loadtest-failover/README.md

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

-## Description

-This experiment tests the resilience of a Multi-AZ MySQL RDS instance by generating high CPU load and then forcing a failover.
-It validates that applications can handle database failover events with minimal disruption while under load conditions.

 ## Hypothesis

 Under high CPU load conditions, a Multi-AZ MySQL RDS instance will successfully failover from the primary to the standby instance with approximately 25 seconds of downtime.
 Applications using proper connection handling should automatically reconnect and continue functioning normally after the failover completes.